juttle/juttle-influx-adapter/README.md

 ## Configuration

 The backend needs to be registered and configured, so that it can be used from within Juttle.
-Use the following as an example:
+To do so, add the following to your `~/.juttle/config.json` file:

 ```
 {